profplum700/etsy-mcp-server/README.md

 # etsy-mcp-server MCP Server

-MCP server for the Etsy API
+MCP server for the Etsy API.
+See https://developers.etsy.com/documentation/reference

 This is a TypeScript-based MCP server that implements a simple notes system.
 It demonstrates core MCP concepts by providing: